f5devcentral/access-labs/class2/module1/lab03.rst

    |image31|

 #.
-Right click the script and select Click the **Disable User 2** Powershell script.
+Right click the script and select **Run with PowerShell**.
 A Powershell window will appear displaying User2 account is Disabled.

    |image32|